On Nov. 5 I had the misfortune of witnessing something so cruel and unjust, something that made me so angry and sad that it brought me to tears.

 This property provides a natural habitat for birds, snakes turtles (such as the bog turtle which is nearly extinct in this area), rabbits, bobcats, bears, whitetail deer and the list goes on.
 We all enjoy the native creatures and foliage.
 It lifts your heart and nurtures your soul.

 There is a wonderful pond just below this property that has been there for years, welcoming nesting mergansers, wood ducks, blue heron, kingfishers and a wide variety of turtles, fish and incredible frogs that sing to us night and day.
 I have enjoyed that pond five to seven days a week for 11 years and Monday I watched as a huge machine destroyed it.
-Shovel after shovel of earth was dumped into this pond, which was not a threat to anyone.

 The sad truth is that the people we trust to conserve our wildlife and our land can be bought.
 We donate our money and expect it to protect nature.
 That is why it is called the Nature Conservancy.
 How is killing a beautiful, natural piece of wetland and pond conserving nature?
 I know that if you had gone down to the banks of that filled-in pond you would have found dead frogs, fish flopping in mud and the crushed shells of turtles that had buried themselves from the winter’s cold.
 This was done because of one person who wanted to stop the enjoyment of this pond.
 There was nothing I could do to stop it and this lovely paradise met its end.